raniellyferreira/rotate-files/README.md

 Flags:
-   -d, --daily                   number of daily backups to preserve (default: 7) -d, --dry-run                 simulate deletion process (default: false) -h, --help                    displays usage information of the application or a command (default: false) -h, --hourly                  number of hourly backups to preserve (default: 24) -m, --monthly                 number of monthly backups to preserve (default: 12)
+   -d, --daily                   number of daily backups to preserve (default: 7) -D, --dry-run                 simulate deletion process (default: false) -h, --help                    displays usage information of the application or a command (default: false) -h, --hourly                  number of hourly backups to preserve (default: 24) -m, --monthly                 number of monthly backups to preserve (default: 12)